-If you have rheumatoid arthritis (RA), you may be wondering how to get life insurance or if you can even get life insurance at all.
+Life insurance is an essential financial planning tool that provides peace of mind to individuals and their families.
+However, navigating the world of life insurance can be daunting, especially if you have a pre-existing medical condition like rheumatoid arthritis.
+If you’re living with this condition, you may be wondering how it will impact your ability to obtain life insurance coverage and what type of policy is best suited for your needs.
 While it is possible to obtain life insurance with RA, it will have an impact on how your rates are calculated.
 Here’s what you need to know about buying life insurance while suffering from rheumatoid arthritis.

 When clients diagnosed with RA come to us they are often concerned that they would not be able to qualify for life insurance.
 This is especially a concern with clients who have been diagnosed with severe RA.
 The anxiety around life insurance, premiums, and not being able to protect your family in case of worsening prognosis can intensify your symptoms.
 A question we commonly get from our clients is “can I get life insurance if I have rheumatoid arthritis?”

 Yes, you can get life insurance if you have rheumatoid arthritis.
 Regardless of the severity of your condition there are products available for you to protect yourself and your loved ones.

 Rheumatoid arthritis (RA) is a chronic autoimmune disease that affects the joints and other parts of the body, characterized by joint inflammation and pain.
 It occurs when the immune system malfunctions and attacks the synovium, the lining of the joints.
 The disease typically affects the hands, knees, or ankles, with the same joint on both sides of the body, such as both hands or both knees.
 However, RA can also affect other parts of the body, such as the eyes, heart and circulatory system, and/or lungs.